nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

       Different versions of the Partition Manager script may produce different partition orders for such configurations, or fail to find a solution even if one is possible.
       The Partition Manager always detects unsatisfiable configurations (no false positives), but it might fail on some valid inputs (false negatives).

-   Here are 3 examples of valid and invalid configurations:
+   Here are three examples of valid and invalid configurations:

    .. _partition_manager_span_ex1: